 - Assists with development of conservation easements and other open space protective measures.

 - Promotes conservation education by organizing town walks and the sponsoring of a Harris Center Educator to the Nelson School.

 - Works with the town historian to catalog historic sites for protection and provide historical walks throughout town.

 - Organizes annual town-wide roadside cleanups and has planted two elm trees a year for eight years, mostly lining the road to the cemetery.

 - Reviews proposed timber harvests for potential wetland disturbances.

 - Has established a bulletin board in the Town all for conservation information.

 - Has made available to residents a Kill-a-Watt Monitor available at the town library.

-The Conservation Commission meets at 7:00 pm the second Tuesday of each month at the Sullivan Town Hall.
+The Conservation Commission meets at 7:00 pm the third Tuesday of each month at the Sullivan Town Hall.
 All meetings are open to the public and we welcome new members and anyone interested in attending our meetings.